 In the beginning was the crisis.
-This is the singular belief that defines the religious history of our species, the insistence that this world, full of suffering — where the race goes not to the swift nor bread to the hungry — cannot be all there is, that there must be something more: a just world, a safe world, a humane world.
-The perfect place where bad things don’t happen, not to good people, and certainly not to some people more than others.
+This is the singular belief that defines the religious history of our species, the insistence that this world, full of suffering — where the race goes not to the swift nor bread to the hungry — cannot be all there is, that there must be something more: a just world, a safe world, a humane world, where bad things don’t happen to good people, or at least not to the poor over the wicked.

-As mere mortals, human beings cannot simply cross the gap and return to the divine, symbolized in Judaism as the Garden of Eden.
-However, Judaism came in the middle of history.
-The gulf was not always imagined so wide.
-For most early cultures, one’s ancestors were an immediate aspect of everyday life and their anger more pernicious to the family than the gods’, who usually had far grander interests.
-Tribal peoples used rituals and dance, often involving psychoactive “medicines” (like peyote and tobacco) to contact and influence the powers of the dream world, which hovered just above and beyond our own.
-Shamans were ordinary men and women who differed not in essence from the people they served but merely in specialty — in their knowledge of the spirit world and their skill in traversing it.
+As mere mortals, humans cannot step across the gap to return to the divine.
+That gulf, however, was not always wide.
+For most early cultures, one’s ancestors were an immediate aspect of everyday life and their anger more pernicious to the family than the gods’, who usually had far grander concerns.
+Tribal peoples used rituals and dance, often involving psychoactive “medicines” like peyote and tobacco, to contact and influence the powers of the dream world, which hovered just above our own.
+Shamans were ordinary men and women who differed not in essence from the people they served but in specialty.

 “[The angel] came to me… while I was asleep, with a coverlet of brocade whereupon was some writing, and said, ‘Read!’
 I said, ‘I cannot read.’
 He pressed me with it so tightly that I thought it was death; then he let me go and said, ‘Read!’”

-In the East, the prophet or saint typically experienced a peaceful revelation of the human condition: that all is One.
+In the East, by contrast, the call of the prophet is the resolution of a crisis rather than its onset.
 The Hindu yogi comes to this heightened self- and universal-awareness — that everything is a fragment of Atman — though deep meditation, sinking inside her self and away from the world.
 Thus, it is through a reverse recreation of Atman’s first stirrings, where it split into all things, that one heals the original rift.
 The Buddha Sakyamuni, working within this tradition, escaped suffering through an act of nonviolent resistance.
-And in China, the Daoist sages urged peaceful surrender the unspeakable and indescribable Way.
+And in China, the Daoist sages urged a peaceful surrender the unspeakable and indescribable Way.

 “I am not one who was born in the possession of knowledge,” says The Master.
 “I am the one who is fond of antiquity and earnest in seeking it there.”

-Having rediscovered the ancient path, the saint carries us along by the strength of his works, which are a treasure trove of merit.
+Having rediscovered the ancient path, the saint returns to show us the way.
 In order to experience the cosmic reunion, to cross the void between this world and the next, we climb to God as it were on the back of the prophet.
 This is the function and purpose of ritual, which has the penitent invoke the plight of the saint as a sort of credit against the debts of our soul.
-Christian sinners partake of the body and blood of Christ, which was broken on the cross, and indeed, most cathedrals are shaped like crosses with the sacraments taken at the heart.
+Christian sinners partake of the body and blood of Christ, which was broken on the cross — and indeed, most cathedrals are shaped like crosses with the sacraments taken at the heart.
 Catholics repeat the rosary in much the same way that Mahayana Buddhists of the Pure Land tradition, which identifies nirvana with a kind of heaven, repeat the nembutsu, the invocation of the Amida Buddha.
-It is the grace and work of the compassionate saint — Mary or Amida — that elevates the impassioned sinner, who could never make the crossing on their own, to the sacred eternal land where the twins, Illness and Inequity, are stopped at the gate.
+It is the grace and work of the compassionate saint — Mary or Amida — that elevates the impassioned sinner, who could never make the crossing on their own.

-Of all rituals, however, the pilgrimage is the most powerful as it physically recreates the crossing by engaging the penitent in the agony of the saint.
-This is captured in the Hindu word for pilgrimage, tirtha-yatha, which derives from the Vedic root referring to the ford of a river, and of course the great Ganges is for Hindus the connection between this world and the next, the place to bring one’s honored dead, as was the Nile in ancient Egypt.
-Even today, Muslims participating in the largest pilgrimage in human history, the Hajj, literally follow the footsteps of Mohammad and Abraham and recreate the banishment of Satan, who bars us from Allah, by casting stones at pillars.
+Of all rituals, however, the pilgrimage is the most powerful as it physically recapitulates the agony of the saint.
+The Hindu word for pilgrimage, tirtha-yatha, derives from the Vedic root meaning to the ford of a river, and of course the great Ganges is for Hindus the connection between this world and the next, the place to bring one’s honored dead, as the Nile was in ancient Egypt.
+Even today, Muslims participating in the largest pilgrimage in human history, the Hajj, literally follow the footsteps of Mohammad and Abraham and recreate the banishment of Satan, who bars us from Allah.

 cover image: “Father of the Sun” by Timofey Stepanov